-She has continued her professional development by completing the NVQ Level 3 in Childcare and Education.
-She has undergone a range of training courses during her time at Puzzle, including PECS, Autism and Play, Introduction to Social Stories, and SCERTS training.
+Sarah has undergone a range of training courses during her time at Puzzle, including the 2 day Picture Exchange Communication System course, Attention Autism and SCERTS training.

 Sally Doyle Bsc.
 (Hons)

 Sally began working at Puzzle in 2007.
 She has a degree in Agricultural and Food Marketing from Newcastle University and worked as an Agricultural Analyst in Milton Keynes for 10 years before starting her own family.
 She began working with children as volunteer at her local primary school.
-Sally became Nursery Co-coordinator at Puzzle, alongside Stephanie Scrase, in May 2011.
+Sally became Nursery Co-coordinator at Puzzle in May 2011

 Sally is qualified with a Diploma in pre-school practice and has attended a variety of training courses, including the 2 day Picture Exchange Communication System course, Autism and Play, SCERTS training and characteristics of effective learning.